MyreMylar/pygame_gui/docs/source/layout_guide.rst

 Horizontal & Vertical positioning
 ---------------------------------

-Just as in regular pygame, the x and y axis used by pygame GUI run from 0 in the top left corner down to the pixel size of whatever surface/window you are positioning your elements on.
+Just as in regular PyGame, the x and y axis used by Pygame GUI run from 0 in the top left corner down to the pixel size of whatever surface/window you are positioning your elements on.

 The standard way of positioning elements is through using a 'relative rectangle'; this rectangle's position is always relative to the container it is inside of.
 If you do not supply a container when creating your element, they will be assigned the default 'root container' which is created when you make the GUI's UI Manager and is the same size as the supplied window_resolution parameter.

 If you do supply a container when creating an element, by default it will normally be positioned relative to the top left corner of the container.
-For example, if we were to position a 'hello' UIButton element inside of a UIWindow container, and set it's relative_rect parameter like so:
+For example, if we were to position a 'hello' UIButton element inside of a UIWindow container, and set its relative_rect parameter like so:

 .. code-block:: python
    :linenos: